Cleaning the Valley: Cops announce Rs 30 lakh reward for top three terrorists

 Calling them as active terrorists the Kishtwar district police has announced a reward for any information leading up to Mohammad Amin, Riaz Ahmed and Muddasir Hussain.
 All three belong to the dreaded Hizbul Mujahideen.

 The police have announced a reward of Rs 15 lakhs for Amin.
-In the case of Amed and Hussain the reward is Rs 7.5 lakh each.
+In the case of Amed and Hussain, the reward is Rs 7.5 lakh each.

 Pakistani terrorists will look to infiltrate with high altitude winter gear: Intelligence Bureau